monome/docs/norns/play.md

 #### what gets recorded exactly?

 In the simplest terms, everything you hear from the main output is committed to a recording tape.
-This includes the system reverb, compressor, and monitor audio.
+This includes the system reverb, compressor, monitor audio, as well as any tape that might be playing.
 If you are recording for further processing in a DAW, you may want to turn off the system reverb and compressor for a more barebones sound.

 ## select